dtong1113/StatNotes/Stat230/Chapter2.md

 # 2. Mathematical Probability Models

 ## Summary
+Solving for the probability of an event by counting the simple events in the sample space.

 ## 2.1 Sample Spaces and Probability
 **Definition**: *Experiment* - a phenomenon or process which is repeatable (in theory) with defined events or outcomes ($A_1, A_2, A_3, \ldots$ )